joshbouy/9th-grade-portfolio/README.md

 # joshbouy.github.io
 \
 This is just a portfolio page for myself.

-My main inspiration is Seanhalpin.io
+My main inspiration is from Seanhalpin.io